Bali Vs Thailand – Which is the Best Place To Visit?

 There are quality goods too and tailors that will whip you up anything from a simple shirt to a designer suit overnight in some cases!

 I’ve never found shoes off the rack of any value, they just don’t seem to have the shape quite right.
 Plus most Asian people have tiny feet, they think my size 7’s are enormous!

 I use to join in the frenzy, but my visit to Bali last visit was purely to relax, I didn’t buy a thing!
 Quick, somebody check my pulse!

 Without getting into this whole debate, the people of Bali and Koh Samui devote their lives to their God.

-Buddhism is the predominant religion practiced on Koh Samui and Hindu on Bali, both races have a gentle nature and are a peace loving people.
+Buddhism is the predominant religion practised on Koh Samui and Hindu on Bali, both races have a gentle nature and are a peace-loving people.

-Can’t write a post for Bali vs Thailand without including food!
+Can’t write a blog post for Bali vs Thailand without including food!